dcalabresi-umd/msml641-nlp-project/README.md

 - Length is positively associated with headline success.
 - Higher readability is negatively associated with headline success.

 Eight hypotheses were tested in total.
+The authors concluded that the presence of negative-emotion words is positively associated with headline success.
+Length and the use of first-person singular words are also positively associated with headline success.

 **Techniques applied:**